 Ultimately, there is no single best way to prevent motorcycle theft, no security device will 100% prevent your bike being stolen.
 With enough time, resources and skills, all of the devices listed here can be thwarted.
 The key is, to use a combination of tactics and devices to make your bike very difficult to steal.
-If the time, effort and risk involved in overcoming all your security outweighs the value of your bike, you can reduce the likelihood of theft greatly.
-But note, ‘value’ to a thief may be sale value on black market outside of Europe, value in parts on ebay, a valuable getaway vehicle for later crime, or just fun value for kids on some local scrub land.
+If the time, effort and risk involved in overcoming all your security outweigh the value of your bike, you can reduce the likelihood of theft greatly.
+But note, ‘value’ to a thief maybe sale value on black market outside of Europe, the value in parts on eBay, a valuable getaway vehicle for later crime, or just fun value for kids on some local scrubland.

 As a final strategy, just park your bike next to a more desirable bike with less security than yourself!